NTNU-IE-IIR/prosjekt-wargames-2022-nokacper24/README.md

 ## Conclusion
 In conclusion, this project can be considered a success; all requirements from the given assignments were met, and the application is rather robust.
 The code was written with good design practices in mind, which would surely make future development easier.
 A lot was learned on the way, especially about designing user interfaces and using different software to make the development more effective.

-*This README file is simultaneously the project report.*